9th Creation: 1970s

-In December 1979, the group's single, "Lets Dance", had moved up two notches from #72 to 70 on the Record World Black Oriented Singles Chart.
+In December 1979, the group's single, "Let's Dance", had moved up two notches from #72 to 70 on the Record World Black Oriented Singles Chart.
 Also that month it peaked at number 53 on the Cash Box R&B chart.
 It also peaked at #54 on December 1 on its third week in the Billboard Hot Soul Singles Chart.

 1980s

-In January 1980, "Lets Dance" was still in the Record World Black Oriented Singles Chart, peaking at #47 on the 19th, having spent a total of seven weeks in the chart.
+In January 1980, "Let's Dance" was still in the Record World Black Oriented Singles Chart, peaking at #47 on the 19th, having spent a total of seven weeks in the chart.
 This was their last single for the Hilltak label.

 Also in 1980, the group ended up in a difficult situation.
 They had recorded tracks at a studio east of Stockton.
 Unknown to the group, the owners were drug dealers.
 The studio was raided and the DEA confiscated the master tapes.
 In an attempt to get them back, J.D.
 Burrise sued the DEA but had no success.